EmergeTools/emerge-android/gradle-plugin/README.md

   // ..

   performance {
-    projectPath.set(
-      ":perf"
-    ) // REQUIRED - Relative gradle path from root project to the Emerge performance module tag.set("release") // Tag to use for grouping builds in the Emerge dashboard
+    // REQUIRED - Relative gradle path from root project to the Emerge performance module projectPath.set(":perf")

+    // Tag to use for grouping builds in the Emerge dashboard tag.set("release")
     // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()

-    enabled.set(true) // If performance tasks/project configuration are enabled.
+    // If performance tasks/project configuration are enabled. enabled.set(true)
   }
 }
 ```